Send the link below via email or IMCopy

 get a quick selfie with them to post on your FB, twitter, instagram, YouTube and blog pages.
 Although no one really engages with blogs that much, so you may avoid this one.

 b) scream, realising that you are in mortal danger, before pushing the young person out of the way and pressing yourself against the nearest window in tears of penitence.

 move to the doorway and remove yourself from the situation.

 What do you think are the rules on social media and ongoing contact?

 7. Write up a detailed, impartial account of what took place.

-6. Immediately tell your event leader, and if they are not acting correctly, call the number in your handbook.
+6. Immediately tell a staff member, and if they are not acting correctly, call your churches safeguarding officer.

 5. Stay with the young person until they are reassured and comforted.

 3. Reassure the young person that it was right to tell you, and you are taking their concerns seriously.

 2. Listen carefully.
 Only ask questions to clarify what you hear, do not ask questions that seek information.
 Do not start to investigate.